PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/semantic_segmentation.en.md

 If you are satisfied with the pipeline's performance, you can directly integrate and deploy it.
 If not, you can also use your private data to <b>fine-tune the model in the pipeline online</b>.

 ### 2.2 Local Experience
 > ❗ Before using the general semantic segmentation pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).
+If you wish to selectively install dependencies, please refer to the relevant instructions in the installation guide.
+The dependency group corresponding to this pipeline is `cv`.

 #### 2.2.1 Command Line Experience
 * You can quickly experience the semantic segmentation pipeline effect with a single command.
 Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/PaddleX3.0/application/semantic_segmentation/makassaridn-road_demo.png), and replace `--input` with the local path for prediction.